Post-Newtonian Constraints on Scalar-Tensor Gravity: Solar-System Constraints and Comparison of Formalisms

 Turning now to $f(R)$ gravity, it is well known~\cite{Sotiriou:2008rp} that $f(R)$ theories are dynamically equivalent to Brans-Dicke gravity for particular choices of the function $\omega(\Phi)$.
 In particular, metric $f(R)$ gravity is equivalent to Brans-Dicke gravity in the metric formalism with $\omega(\Phi)=0$, while Palatini $f(\hat{R})$ gravity is equivalent to Brans-Dicke gravity in the metric formalism with $\omega(\Phi)=-3/2$.
 Since setting $\omega_0=-3/2$ directly causes most expressions to diverge, the corresponding quantities in the PPN formalism must be re-derived; this is done in detail in App.~\ref{sec:appendix-f(R)}.

 In our setup, Palatini $f(\hat{R})$ gravity reduces at 1PN order to the GR values of the PPN parameters.
 This should not be interpreted as a general result, but rather a consequence of our idealised point-particle source in the exterior limit, on an asymptotically flat background.
-For extended bodies, the non-trivial relation between $\Phi$ and the matter sources leads to matter-sensitive quantities, as shown in Ref.~\cite{Olmo:2005hd} (see also Refs.~\cite{Toniato:2019rrd,Toniato:2021vmt}), although this lies beyond the scope of the present work.
+For extended bodies, the non-trivial relation between $\Phi$ and the matter sources leads to matter-sensitive quantities, as shown in Ref.~\cite{Olmo:2005hd} (see also Refs.~\cite{Toniato:2019rrd,Toniato:2021vmt}).
+In particular, the analysis can depend on the regularity of the matter profile and on the matching conditions across matter boundaries.
+Addressing these issues for finite-radius matter distributions would require a dedicated study and is left for future work.
 We therefore focus exclusively on metric $f(R)$ gravity.
 The effective mass and Yukawa coupling are then

 Since $\omega_0=0$, the parameter space is two-dimensional, with coordinates $\{\phi,V_2\}$.
 In Fig.~\ref{fig:f(R)scan} we show $V_2^{\rm min}$ as a function of $\phi$.